Annual Corporate Governance Report

 COMPLIANT/ NON-COMPLIANT | ADDITIONAL INFORMATION | EXPLANATION | |

-1. Board is composed of directors with collective working knowledge, experience or expertise that is relevant to the company’s industry/sector. | Compliant | Please click the name of the directors on this link to see their respective qualifications | |
+1. Board is composed of directors with collective working knowledge, experience or expertise that is relevant to the company’s industry/sector. | Compliant | Link: 2023 BOD Profiles | |

 2. Board has an appropriate mix of competence and expertise. | Compliant | ||